Skip to main content

 Talk to someone about your experience of traumatic birth

-By articulating what has happened, this can:
+Articulating what has happened, can:

 - Give you the opportunity to express yourself and have your experience heard and acknowledged